JuliaDynamics/TimeseriesPrediction.jl/docs/src/localmodels.md

 ## Single Timeseries Example
 We will predict the future of a (relatively simple) timeseries:
 ```@example tspred
-using TimeseriesPrediction # Re-exports DynamicalSystemsBase
+using TimeseriesPrediction # re-exports DelayEmbeddings
+using DynamicalSystemsBase # to access some systems

 ds = Systems.roessler(0.1ones(3))
 dt = 0.1